Mika83AC/JS-Cheat-Sheet/README.md

 ```

 #### Factory "Inheritance"
-Not shure if this is a 'best practice'!
+Not sure if this is a 'best practice'!

 ```
 var BeingProto = {